decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 	- `maxDistance`  _(optional)_: Only show feedback when the player is closer than a certain distance from the entity.
 Default is _10 meters_.

 A single `PointerHoverFeedback` component can hold multiple pointer events, that can detect different events for different buttons.
-Each entity can only have _one_ `PointerHoverFeedback` component, but it can include multiple objects in its `pointerEvents` array, one for each event to respond to.
+Each entity can only have _one_ `PointerHoverFeedback` component, but this component can include multiple objects in its `pointerEvents` array, one for each event to respond to.

 ```ts